nodejs/node/doc/api/vm.md

 Evaluate the module.

-This must be called after the module has been linked; otherwise it will throw an error.
-It could be called also when the module has already been evaluated, in which case it will do one of the following two things:
+This must be called after the module has been linked; otherwise it will reject.

-* return `undefined` if the initial evaluation ended in success (`module.status` is `'evaluated'`)
-* rethrow the same exception the initial evaluation threw if the initial evaluation ended in an error (`module.status` is `'errored'`)
+It could be called also when the module has already been evaluated, in which case it will either do nothing if the initial evaluation ended in success (`module.status` is `'evaluated'`) or it will re-throw the exception that the initial evaluation resulted in (`module.status` is `'errored'`).

-This method cannot be called while the module is being evaluated (`module.status` is `'evaluating'`) to prevent infinite recursion.
+This method cannot be called while the module is being evaluated (`module.status` is `'evaluating'`).

 Corresponds to the [Evaluate() concrete method][] field of [Cyclic Module Record][]s in the ECMAScript specification.